leonidscott/umm-floppy-choir/README.md

 ###Full Developer Setup
-1. Clone this repo: `git clone https://github.com/dstelljes/umm-floppy-choir.git`
+1. Clone this repo: `git clone https://github.com/morrislenny/umm-floppy-choir.git` (this was updated because the owner was transfered)
 2. Install and setup nvm
    * Install nvm from https://github.com/creationix/nvm
    * Run `nvm install v0.12.7`
+3. `cd umm-floppy-choir`
-3. Run `npm install`
+4. Run `npm install`
-4. If you don't have bower installed run `npm install -g bower`
+5. If you don't have bower installed run `npm install -g bower`
-5. Run `bower install`
+6. Run `bower install`
-6. Launch the server: `ARDUINO=/dev/ttyACM0 node server.js`
+7. Launch the server: `ARDUINO=/dev/ttyACM0 node server.js`
   * Omit *ARDUINO=/dev/ttyACM0* if you don't happen to have the floppy choir with you
+  * Or more clearly, if you don't have the drives, `node server.js`

 ###Quick Startup
 1. `git pull`